-

 I said it was the last time

 Title: “I Said That Was the Last Time…” Verse:“I don’t really understand myself, for I want to do what is right, but I don’t do it.
-Instead, I do what I hate.”—Romans 7:15 (NLT) Devotional Thought: I’ve lost count of how many times I’ve said, “This is the last time.”
+Instead, I do what I hate.”—Romans 7:15 (NLT) Devotional Thought: I have lost count of how many times I’ve said, “This is the last time.”
 I have my own personal struggles, the things I battle with daily.
 Maybe you do too, may you have said, “this is the last time too” You may struggle with to many drinks.
 A cigarette.
 A moment of anger that spiraled too far.
 A word spoken too sharply, or a thought you know doesn’t belong.
-Maybe it’s something you looked at…
+Maybe it’s something you looked…

 -